vkmantri/jaguar-ryzen/README.md

 # Jaguar Ryzen Evaluation

-Findings and application code from evaluation of the AMD BirmanPlus-KRK2e development platform with a Ryzen Embedded V4A46X, RDNA graphics, and a KRK/XDNA2 NPU.
+Some early work on development platform with a Ryzen Embedded V4A46X, RDNA graphics, and a KRK/XDNA2 NPU.

 ## Documentation